fabgcruz/aws/cloudformation/README.md

 ## Pre Requisites:

-For run the script Do you need create a list of stacks and write to file, for that you can use:
+For run the script do you need create a list of stacks and write to file, for that you can use:

 ```
 aws cloudformation list-stacks --region=[region] | grep -i stackid > stacks.txt